Easy Summer Snacks: Homemade Ice Blocks

 Favourite Flavours and Recipes

 Ice block flavour combinations are endless, but here are some of the most popular ones.
-The best part about using them is that you don’t really need a detailed recipe, just grab your ingredients, a food processor or blender, and you’re good to go!
+The best part about using them is that you don’t need a detailed recipe, just grab your ingredients, a food processor or blender, and you’re good to go!

 Peaches and Cream